captainalan/pelican-test/content/corona-virus-009.md

 ### Lock-in Challenges

-As explored in [Part 8](./corona-virus-008.html) of this series, many structured aspects of our "daily routines" are disturbed by this lock-down business.
+As explored in [Part 8](./corona-virus-diary-part-8.html) of this series, many structured aspects of our "daily routines" are disturbed by this lock-down business.
 Activities taken for granted like *commuting to work/school* are disturbed.
 Also interrupted are things like *physical accountability of seeing familiar faces in classrooms and workplaces*.

-Many interrupted activities were important for accountability&mdash;rather than "raw data transfer".
+Many businesses and institutions have done a good job continuing to do their "main service" (e.g. a school delivering cirriculum material, a restaurant serving food).
+However, lock-in measures have meant that many "secondary services" are interrupted.
+Many of these activities are important mainly for accountability.
 For instance, you don't really "learn anything" about Calculus from the first five or ten minutes or so of settling in class.
 However, this time is important for many students to figure out "was I the only one confused about question XYZ?" or "who here knows what is going on".

+As activity gets reduced overall, we observe governments/corporations making distinctions between "essential" and "non-essential"; what is "essential" often coincide with the "main services" and what is non-essential is the "extra-stuff", i.e. everything you miss out on when you go to online class vs in person class.

+Here I see two related problems.
+First, there is (1) **nerd-think** that school is about data-transfer of knowledge, restaurants are about food/nutrition, etc., and (2) **technological obstruction of accountability**.

+Non-nerd think here is to say that restaurants aren't just about food, they are about atmosphere, people gathering together, and so on and so forth.
+School is not mainly about content-delivery, it is about learning how other people work and how society functions.
 Technologies like Zoom (video conferencing) impose different, often more limited [channels](https://captainalan.github.io/language-and-linguistics/essays/channels.html) of communication on people in workplaces, students, etc. While these channels are often adequate to convey the "primary" material of lecture content, meeting agendas, and so forth, they are often much poorer at encouraging accountability.
 Furthermore, in these channels, inequalities of access are magnified by students' differences in computer hardware, technical know-how, and connection speeds [^1].

+What we are witnessing is *a qualitatively different experience* being delivered to students, workers, etc., even if nominally "the products are being delivered".
+As such, we must adapt our strategies to stay motivated.
+Studying for online class is different from studying for offline class.

 ### Accountability as a Service

 One strategy I've found helpful to stay motivated is to appreciate and use *accountability as a service*.
+By realizing how we are involved in delivering accountability to others and asking others to give us accountability, we can all work together to make the world a better place.

 Locked-down times have reminded me that much of the value of institutions of things like schools and offices is the *structure of